josherich/blog/_posts/2019-03-14-living-as-datapoints-and-an-agent.md

 ---
 layout: post
-title:  "Living as data points and an agent"
+title:  "Living as a Data Point, an Agent"
 description: ""
 date:   2019-03-14 14:02:39
 categories: personal